 Large numbers on a graph

-When the metric label is changed to megabytes SquaredUp shows 5.56GB:
+When the metric label is changed to megabytes SquaredUp shows 1.67GB:

-Clicking on the Bar Top n graph takes you to the drilldown page, where the 5.68k figure is shown.
+Clicking on the Bar Top n graph takes you to the drilldown page, and when the time period is changes to show the same aggregation then the 1.71k avg figure is shown.
 This is because Performance drilldowns cannot be configured like tiles, so will continue to use m, µ, k or M as described above.

 Small numbers on a graph